 The lease between the tenant and housing authority must state the procedures to be followed for ending a lease.
 The housing authority cannot end a lease except for serious or repeated violations of lease terms or for other “good cause.”
 The housing authority must send the tenant written notice of its intent to evict the tenant.
 If the basis for the eviction is nonpayment of rent, the notice must be provided 14 days before the housing authority files a court case for failure to pay rent.
 If the basis for lease termination is for any other reason, the notice must be sent out at least 30 days before the housing authority files a court case for breach of lease in district court.
-Read the Regulation: 24 CFR 966.4
+Read the Regulation: Code of Federal Regulations (CFR), Title 24 Section 966.4

 The eviction notice must state the specific grounds for ending the lease and advise the tenant that he/she may respond to the reasons stated in the eviction notice.
 The notice must inform the tenant of his/her right to examine all housing authority documents relevant to the reasons stated for the eviction (including the entire tenant file), that the tenant is entitled to a grievance hearing (where applicable) where the tenant can argue against the eviction and present evidence proving the reasons given for the eviction are not true, that the tenant can only be evicted through legal process – by filing a court case to evict the tenant, and that if the tenant does not vacate by the date specified in the notice, the landlord will file an eviction action in district court.